ClassicSpeed/SADX-Archipelago-Locations-Wiki/README.md

 ## Credits

-- DementisXYZ for taking screenshots of the life capsules and field emblems.
+- DementisXYZ Roukles for taking screenshots of the life capsules and field emblems.